Animal ingredients in supplements - what you need to know

 Lambs’ tongues, pig stomach linings, boiled sheep’s wool, shellfish cartilage, boiled hooves… these are just some of the sources of common ingredients found in vitamin and mineral supplements sold on the high street.

 Whatever your diet, plant-based or not, there's a healthier way to get the nutrients your body needs.
 DR.VEGAN only uses clinically studied, plant-based and naturally sourced ingredients, in their most bio-available form, to create uniquely efficacious formulas that work, and with zero nasty additives or animal ingredients.

-Here are 14 of the most common animal ingredients to watch out for in your supplements:
+Here are 12 of the most common animal ingredients to watch out for in your supplements, foods and cosmetics.

 Gelatin is a very common additive often found in supplements, usually used as a coating ingredient for tablets or filler in capsules and gels.
 It is also commonly found in puddings and desserts.
 And its source?
 From boiling the hooves, stomach, ligaments, tendons and tissue linings of cattle and pigs!

-The most common source of Vitamin D on the high street is sourced from boiled sheep’s wool.
+Lanolin is the most common source of Vitamin D on the high street, and is sourced from boiled sheep’s wool.
 It is extracted by washing the wool in hot water with detergent before centrifugal separation or solvent extraction.
-This form of Vitamin D is commonly used in supplements as it is cheaper than the vegan form which is from algae.
+Animal based Vitamin D is commonly used in supplements because historically it has been cheaper than vegan Vitamin D3, which is sourced from algae, however given the growth in demand for plant-based supplements, Vegan Vitamin D3 is now more cost effective.

 Some companies call their products “vegan collagen” but remember this doesn’t actually exist.
-It is more than likely the nutrients they provide help your body produce its own collagen.
+It is more than likely the nutrients they provide help your body produce its own collagen - in fact, the only vegan collagen available is the collagen your own body produces.